-This course gives framework to the practical ministry component of the course.
-It is designed to establish a good balance between ministry, academics and spiritual formation with the student covering aspects of supervision practices, goal setting and reflection processes.
+This course gives framework to the practical ministry component of the course if you choose to do an internship at your church through SoWL.
+It is designed to establish a good balance between ministry, academics and spiritual formation, covering aspects of supervision practices, goal setting and reflection processes.

 Questions to ask before you apply:

 - Do I feel God calling me to step up practically and spiritually in worship leading?